Last updated on June 15th, 2019 at 12:55 am

 Chocolate Mousse Tart

 I decided to use my almond flour pie crust to make this chocolate mousse tart and it tasted absolutely amazing!
 For the crust you have the option to use a version that uses butter or a version that uses shortening.
+You can also use my keto pie crust recipe instead that uses cream cheese and almond flour.
+Just cut the recipe in half because it’s originally for a double pie crust recipe.

 I used shortening for this recipe to keep the entire recipe dairy free.
 This chocolate mousse tart is very rich and creamy so it goes extremely well when filled with raspberries.
 If you would want to eat a plain chocolate mousse tart, you wouldn’t even need to add the raspberries as just the tart itself is fabulous!